Crown-Commercial-Service/ccs-migration-alpha-tools/modules/run-service-container-one-off-command/README.md

 This module also creates IAM policies to enable a standard user to operate the command, and an IAM group into which you may add users to gain the permissions needed.

-The policy and the group will both be named `run-SERVICE_NAME-task-command` where SERVICE_NAME is the name of the service resource passed in to the module invocation.
+The policy and the group will both be named `run-SERVICE_NAME-service-command` where SERVICE_NAME is the name of the service resource passed in to the module invocation.